infrahq/infra/docs/identity-providers/google.md

     - Select the **JSON** key type and click **CREATE**.
     - A private key JSON file will automatically download, note the **private_key** in this file.
 This will be the `service-account-key` in the `providers add` command.
   ![Service account key](../images/google-setup/connect-users-google-9.png)
 10. You are now finished with configuration in the Google Cloud admin console.
-Open the Google Workspace admin console and navigate to **Security > API Controls > Domain-wide Delegation**.
+Open the Google Workspace admin console and navigate to **Security > Access and Data Controls > API Controls > Domain-wide Delegation**.
   ![API controls](../images/google-setup/connect-users-google-10.png)
+  - Click **Manage Domain Wide Delegation**
   - Click **Add new**.
   - For **Client ID** enter the client ID noted in step 6.
   - For **OAuth scopes** enter **https://www.googleapis.com/auth/admin.directory.group.readonly**.